lorenzwalthert/touchstone/README.md

 -   create a `touchstone` directory in the repo root with:

     -   `config.json` that defines how to run your benchmark.
-In particular, you can define a benchmarking repo, that is, code you need to run your bench mark.
+In particular, you can define a `benchmarking_repo`, that is, a repo you need to run your bench mark (use `""` if you don’t need an additional git repo checked out for your benchmark).
 This repo will be cloned into `benchmarking_path`.
+For example to benchmark {styler}, we format the {here} package with `style_pkg()` that is not part of the {styler} repo, but with the below config, will be located at `touchstone/sources/here` during benchmarking.
 The code you want to benchmark comes from the benchmarked repo, which in our case is the root from where you call `use_touchstone()` and hence does not need to be defined explicitly.

     ``` json
     {
       "benchmarking_repo": "lorenzwalthert/here",
       "benchmarking_ref": "ca9c8e69c727def88d8ba1c8b85b0e0bcea87b3f",
       "benchmarking_path": "touchstone/sources/here",
       "os": "ubuntu-18.04",
       "r": "4.0.0",
       "rspm": "https://packagemanager.rstudio.com/all/__linux__/bionic/291"
     }